rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 If you have enough free disk space and you would like to be able to run `x.py` commands while rust-analyzer runs in the background, you can also add `--build-dir build-rust-analyzer` to the `overrideCommand` to avoid x.py locking.

-If you're running `coc.nvim`, you can use `:CocLocalConfig` to create a `.vim/coc-settings.json` and copy the settings from [this file](https://github.com/rust-lang/rust/blob/master/src/etc/vscode_settings.json).

 If running `./x.py check` on save is inconvenient, in VS Code you can use a [Build Task] instead: